Rarotonga’s Seven Natural Wonders

 7. Raemaru

 While Rarotonga and Aitutaki are sister islands, there is also a fierce rivalry between their people.
-According to local legends, many years ago, the proud people of Aitutaki grew envious of Raemaru’s tall peak so set out to steal it for their own.
-Arriving before dawn, they managed to chop the peak off the mountain, however in their haste to depart, they dropped parts on the shoreline.
-This area and these formations then became ‘Black Rock’ , which has been previously referred to in this article.
-Not only were pieces left there, but they were also spilt on the shore line of Aitutaki, the very spot that Pacific Resort Aitutaki was built on.
-The end result of this was Raemaru having a famously flat top and Aitutaki gaining a hill – Maunga Pa!.
-Popular with visitors,
+Local legends say the proud people of Aitutaki grew envious of Raemaru’s tall peak.
+Setting out to steal it for their own.
+Arriving before dawn, they managed to chop the peak off the mountain, however, in their haste to depart, they dropped parts on the shoreline.

 The above seven points of interest are just the ‘tip of the iceberg’ when it comes to the natural wonders of Rarotonga.
 This tiny island, with a circumference of just 32 kilometers, is jam packed with amazing sights and sounds, and offers a truly authentic tropical experience that will have wanting to stay.